plylrnsdy/vscode-run-as/README.md

     ```

     In `"RunAs.runInNewTerminalWindows.commands"`,
-    - the key is platform string in VSCode, e.g. `"win32"`;
+    - the key is platform string in VSCode:
         - Windows: `"win32"`,
         - Linux: `"linux"`
         - Mac OS: `"darwin"`